A FREE product of your choice from 80€ of purchase

 • Hot flashes during perimenopause.

-These signs are all invitations to rebalance your lifestyle and diet.
+These signs are invitations to rebalance your lifestyle and your diet.

 Diet and hormonal belly: what helps… and what makes it worse

-Certain foods promote inflammation and insulin resistance, while others support a balanced metabolism and digestive comfort.
+Some foods promote inflammation and insulin resistance, while others support balanced metabolism and digestive comfort.

-What makes it worse: Sugary drinks, pastries, ultra-processed foods and fried foods (rich in fast sugars and saturated/trans fats).
-These choices trigger insulin spikes and fuel inflammation.
-Lack of fiber also increases intestinal fermentation and bloating.
+What makes it worse: Sugary drinks, pastries, ultra-processed foods, and fried foods (high in fast sugars and saturated/trans fats).
+These choices cause insulin spikes and fuel inflammation.
+A lack of fiber also increases intestinal fermentation and bloating.

 Category Examples Benefits

-Fiber Green vegetables, berries, whole grains Improves transit, regulates blood sugar and inflammation
+Fiber Green vegetables, berries, whole grains Improves transit, helps regulate blood sugar and inflammation

-Omega-3 Fatty fish, flax/chia seeds, walnuts Anti-inflammatory and hormone-protective
+Omega-3 Fatty fish, flax/chia seeds, walnuts Anti-inflammatory and hormonally protective

 Protein White meats, legumes, eggs Supports muscle mass and satiety